 - Coordination with Municipal Corporation, Public Works Department and other agencies involved with urban development.

 Dehradun is facing a plethora of problem like housing shortage; tremendous pressure on the existing urban infrastructure and problem of traffic and congestion.
 In the changed scenario, MDDA has taken up various planning proposals-short term & long term to tackle the existing problem and to cope with future requirements of the city.

-To minimize the problem of traffic jams, congestion and pollution in the city, MDDA has established Transport Nagar at Saharanpur road, an Inter State Bus Terminal near Hardware Bypass-Saharanpur Road, Warehousing complex & Whole Sale areas near Transport Nagar and proposed to develop public parking in the congested areas.
-With a view to adopt immediate measures for easy traffic movement in the city, MDDA caried out a study of traffic management for Dehradun/Mussoorie through traffic experts of RITES and implementing its suggestions.
+To minimize the problem of traffic jams, congestion and pollution in the city, MDDA has proposed to establish a Transport Nagar at Saharanpur road, an Inter State Bus Terminal near Hardware Bypass-Saharanpur Road, Warehousing complex & Whole Sale areas near Transport Nagar and to develop public parking in the congested areas.
+With a view to adopt immediate measures for easy traffic movement in the city, MDDA is carrying out a study of traffic management for Dehradun/Mussoorie through traffic experts of RITES.

-MDDA has also amended the building byelaws to achieve sustainable development in this ecologically fragile zone.
-Sufficient provisions have been made tin the byelaws for structure safety measures to protect the build environment from natural disasters like earthquake & landslides; as this area falls under the sensitive seismic zone on the Vulnerable Atlas of India.
+MDDA has proposed to amend the existing building byelaws to achieve sustainable development in this ecologically fragile zone.
+Sufficient provisions have been made through the proposed amendments of byelaws for structure safety measures to protect the build environment from natural disasters like earthquake & landslides; as this area falls under the sensitive seismic zone on the Vulnerable Atlas of India.
 The consideration for conservation of natural resources have also been taken care of in the byelaws with the previous to promote rainwater-harvesting, use of non- conventional energy sources and providing more open spaces for water recharge and plantation.